 Fees and Payment Options

 The total tuition fee for the MSc Finance is £15,900.
-You can choose to pay your tuition in two ways:
+You can choose to pay your tuition in one of three ways:

 - 3 instalments of £5,300

 Depending on where you reside, you could be eligible for loan funding or other financial help.
 University of Aberdeen alumni are also entitled to a discount on tuition fees.

 To join the October intake, click below to start an application.

 We’ll then send you details to access our Admissions Portal, where one of our advisors will walk you through the process.